SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/Map/ThematicMap/GraphProperties.md

 ---

-Optimize display effect for a Graph Map through setting related parameters in the Properties and Advance panel, following are the paramters in details.
+Optimize display effect for a Graph Map through setting related parameters in the Properties and Advance panel, following are the parameters in details.

 ### Properties